mnhmasum/AppScheduler/README.md

 # App Scheduler

-The App uses a set of Android Jetpack libraries and uses Dagger2 library for dependency injection.
+This project uses a set of Android Jetpack libraries, Uses Dagger2 library for dependency injection and JUnit for unit testing.
 The App uses Kotlin.

 ### Note
 After installing the app you must give the "Display over other apps" permission